-- contractors and sub-contractors. - 2.9.4 If you, or you and your colleagues are considering any alternative form of service delivery, a management buy-out, staff mutual, social enterprise activity etc you should tell your line manager and Head of Service immediately.
+- 2.9.3 You must be fair when dealing with all customers, suppliers, other contractors and sub-contractors. - 2.9.4 If you, or you and your colleagues are considering any alternative form of service delivery, a management buy-out, staff mutual, social enterprise activity etc you should tell your line manager and Director immediately.
 You must not then take part in any relevant contract awarding process.